-You’re probably not a professional wood finisher, but protecting wood by spraying polyurethane is something that comes up now and then with home maintenance, and more often if you do woodworking.
-Simplicity, reliability and effectiveness are why I like something called the Critter for spraying polyurethane.
-I’ve used and tested many brands and types of sprayers over the last 20 years, but this cheap little gun is unbeatable for small and medium-sized jobs.
-This is especially true with waterbased urethane.
-Besides the fact that you can operate the Critter off a portable trim compressor, this gun is dead simple and easy to keep clean.
+UPDATED 2Oct2020: You’re probably not a professional wood finisher, but if you’re interested in finishing wood well, you need to know about a very simple, inexpensive, reliable and effective spray gun called the Critter.
+I’ve used and tested many brands and types of sprayers over the last 20+ years, but this cheap little gun is unbeatable for small and medium-sized jobs.
+This is especially true with waterbased urethanes.
+Besides the fact that you can operate the Critter off even the smallest portable trim compressor, this gun is dead simple to use and easy to keep clean.
 A standard mason jar holds the finishing liquid.
 Air flowing over an adjustable outlet pipe atomizes the liquid without it ever touching any needle.

 Simply raise or lower the threaded, spring-loaded outlet to add more or less finishing liquid to the spray stream.
 Have you ever had trouble getting a smooth finish brushing on waterbased urethane?
 Of course you have.
 The Critter handles thin paint, but it really shines when spraying polyurethane, especially the waterbased kind.
 It removes the one big problem most people face when applying waterbased urethane, namely the creation of brush strokes and hardened bubbles.
 Waterbased urethane usually dries so quickly that it’s easy to mess up.